LauraSteinert/libft/README.md

 ## List of Functions

+Functions asked on the project.
+The "Mandatory" and "Additional" functions are related to actual functions from different C libraries.
+The "Bonus" ones are related to Linked Lists.

 | Mandatory        | Mandatory     | Additional   | Bonus           |
 | ---------------- |:-------------:| -----------: | ---------------:|
 | ft_memset        | ft_strrchr    | ft_substr    | ft_lstnew       |